 On February 8, 1896, one faculty member from each of those seven universities met at the same Palmer House and officially established the mechanics of the conference, which was officially incorporated as the "Intercollegiate Conference Athletic Association" in 1905.

 Indiana University and the State University of Iowa became the eighth and ninth members in 1899.
 In 1908, Michigan briefly withdrew its membership, and in 1912 Ohio State University joined the conference, bringing its membership total back to nine.
-Upon Michigan’s return in 1917, the conference was first referred to as the “Big Ten,” and that name was eventually incorporated in 1987.
+Upon Michigan's return in 1917, the conference was first referred to as the "Big Ten" by media members, and that name was eventually incorporated in 1987.

 As the 1900s opened, faculty representatives established rules for intercollegiate athletics that were novel for the time.
 As early as 1904, the faculty approved legislation that required eligible athletes to meet entrance requirements and to have completed a full year's work, along with having one year of residence.

 In 1901, the first Big Ten Championship event was staged when the outdoor track and field championships were held at the University of Chicago.
 The debut event marked what is now a staple of conference competition.
-Today, the Big Ten sponsors 26 sports, 13 for men and 13 for women, including the debut of men’s ice hockey as an official conference sport this academic year.
-Beginning with the 2014-15 academic year, men’s and women’s lacrosse will be added as the conference’s 27th and 28th official sports, furthering the conference’s commitment to broad-based programming and providing opportunities to more student-athletes than any conference in the country.
+Today, the Big Ten sponsors 28 official sports, 14 for men and 14 for women, including the addition of men's ice hockey and men's and women's lacrosse over the last four years.
+Big Ten schools compete in a total of 42 different sports, furthering the conference's commitment to broad-based programming and providing more participation opportunities than any conference in the country.

-After nearly 30 years as a 10-member conference, the conference consolidated to a nine-school league when the University of Chicago formally withdrew its membership in 1946.
+After nearly 30 years with 10 members, the conference consolidated to nine schools when the University of Chicago formally withdrew its membership in 1946.
 Michigan State College (now Michigan State University) was added to the Big Ten three years later, bringing the number of affiliated conference schools to 10 once again.

 In 1955, the Big Ten formulated a revenue-sharing model designed to pool all football television rights of its members and share those proceeds equally.
 The conference and its members continue to utilize a revenue-sharing model, dividing media rights, bowl payouts and other profits among all conference institutions.

-In one of Duke’s first actions as commissioner, he oversaw the adoption of the Black Advisory Commission in 1972, designed to study conference programs and make suggestions which would further Big Ten objectives.
-The Advisory Commission enlists student-athletes to serve as liaisons to the NCAA’s Diversity and Inclusion Department, the Big Ten Student-Athlete Advisory Commission and other organizations.
+In one of Duke's first actions as commissioner, he oversaw the adoption of the Big Ten Advisory Commission in 1972, designed to study conference programs and make suggestions which would further Big Ten objectives.
+The Advisory Commission enlists former students that competed in Big Ten athletics to serve as liaisons to the NCAA's Diversity and Inclusion Department, the Big Ten Student-Athlete Advisory Commission and other organizations.